 The term relative AI was introduced in 1991 by Rothwell et al. for decreased responsiveness of adrenals after injecting 250 mcg corticotropin in critically ill patients.
 The term was later changed to Critical Illness Related Corticosteroid Deficiency in 2008 by Marik et al.

-Hypothalamus secretes corticotropin-releasing hormone (CRH), which stimulates the release of ACTH from the pituitary.
+The hypothalamus secretes corticotropin-releasing hormone (CRH), which stimulates the release of ACTH from the pituitary.
 CRH, in turn, is stimulated by several factors and hormones like ANS (atrial natriuretic peptide), vasopressin, epinephrine, and norepinephrine.
-ACTH then stimulates the adrenal cortex to release cortisol, which in turn provides negative feedback to pituitary decreasing ACTH secretion.
-This maintains cardiovascular function, among other things, during critically ill patients.
+ACTH then stimulates the adrenal cortex to release cortisol, which in turn provides negative feedback to the pituitary decreasing ACTH secretion.
+This maintains cardiovascular function, among other things, in critically ill patients.
 This is a dynamic process and is constantly influenced by several factors.
 Adrenal insufficiency is an inability to produce sufficient cortisol at baseline and/or under stress.

 Specimen Requirements and Procedure

-Administration of supraphysiological dose of synthetic ACTH or cosyntropin stimulates the pituitary and thereby release of cortisol from the adrenal cortex as long as the adrenals cortex has a functional reserve.
+Administration of a supraphysiological dose of synthetic ACTH or cosyntropin stimulates the pituitary and thereby a release of cortisol from the adrenal cortex, as long as the adrenal cortex has a functional reserve.
 CST involves checking cortisol levels at baseline, 30 minutes, and 60 minutes after IV or IM administration of 250 mcg cosyntropin.

 CST is a standard test for the evaluation of AI.
-CST can be done with a high dose of cosyntropin or a low dose.
+A CST test can be performed with a high dose of cosyntropin or a low dose.
 High dose CST (250 mcg) is considered a gold standard to diagnose primary AI.
 1 mcg CST or low dose CST can be considered in the evaluation of secondary or tertiary AI.
-It is done similar to high dose CST and utilizes the same cut-offs for diagnosis but utilizes 1 mcg cosyntropin instead of 250 mcg.
+It is performed similarly to high dose CST and utilizes the same cut-offs for diagnosis, but utilizes 1 mcg cosyntropin instead of 250 mcg.
 Results should be cautiously interpreted, especially for secondary AI.

 Baseline or morning ACTH (adrenocorticotropin hormone) levels help to differentiate primary from secondary AI.

-CST can be misleading in several cases and warrant careful interpretation.
-Unless results are straight forward, evaluation should be done by an Endocrinologist or provider with expertise in adrenal function.
+CST can be misleading in some cases and warrant careful interpretation.
+Unless results are straightforward, evaluation should be done by an Endocrinologist or provider with expertise in adrenal function.

 One of the most common causes of a false-positive test, especially in a hospital setting, is the recent use of corticosteroids.
 Steroids, in any form, IV, IM, intrathecal, oral, or inhalational, can suppress the HPA axis and decrease intrinsic cortisol production.
 Exogenous steroids decrease both baselines as well as adrenal responsiveness to cosyntropin and can cause false-positive results.
 A detailed history and review of the chart are key in the evaluation of AI and helps in the interpretation of CST.
 History should include prior glucocorticoid use and use of other drugs that can suppress the HPA axis.
 It should also include factors affecting cortisol binding, the onset of symptoms, and associated features for reasons noted below.

-There are several limitations of low dose CST.
-Most studies have utilized high dose CST and low dose CST is not validated, especially in critically ill patients.
+There are several limitations of low-dose CST.
+Most studies have utilized high-dose CST and low-dose CST is not validated, especially in critically ill patients.
 Therefore 1 mcg CST should not be used in the evaluation of AI in critically ill patients.
-There is also technical difficulty in administering 1 mcg dose.
-Cosyntropin vials are supplied as 250 mcg and need dilution by a nurse before administration producing wide variability in results.
+There is also technical difficulty in administering a 1 mcg dose.
+Cosyntropin vials are supplied as 250 mcg and need dilution by a nurse before administration.
+Dilution may produce wide variability in results.